-I. Staff should ensure that all cases of misuse of drugs, or suspected misuse, are reported to the appropriate Head of School/head of Guidance/Head of Sixth Form.
-All confiscated substances must also be handed to the Head of School/Head of Guidance/Head of Sixth Form, in the first instance.
-Head of School/Head of Guidance/Head of Sixth Form must then report any instances to the Principal.
+1. Staff should ensure that all cases of misuse of drugs, or suspected misuse, are reported to the appropriate Assistant Principal.
+All confiscated substances must also be handed to the appropriate Assistant Principal in the first instance.
+The AP must then report any instances to the Principal and VP (Education).

-- 2. In a case where possession of a substance is suspected, staff must report this to the Head of School/Head of Guidance/Head of Sixth Form who has the authority to search students' bags and clothing. - 3.
+- 2. In a case where possession of a substance is suspected, staff must report this to the.
+Deans and the Senior Leadership Team who have the authority to search students' bags and outer clothing. - 3.
 In all instances involving substance misuse or supply, on the college premises, parents will be informed, and their co-operation sought. - 4.
-If drugs, alcohol or tobacco are discovered on a school visit or trip, the member of staff in charge of the party should use their discretion on the appropriate action at the time, and should inform parents and the Head of School/Head of Guidance/Head of Sixth Form as soon as is reasonably practical.
+If drugs, alcohol or tobacco (including E-cigarettes) are discovered on a school visit or trip, the member of staff in charge of the party should use their discretion on the appropriate action at the time, and should inform parents and the Assistant Principal and relevant Dean as soon as is reasonably practical.
 Normal procedures will be followed once the pupil returns to school.
 In some circumstances the pupil may need to return from the visit immediately, in which case parent's co-operation will be sought. - 5.
 The College will consider each drug incident separately and judge the appropriate response, bearing in mind the circumstances of the case, and the need to balance the interests of the pupil, other members of the school and the wider community. - 6.
 The Governing Body believe that it is essential that parents and pupils are clear about the normal sanction that will be applied in particular instances, as follows: